-The two spent time going over the strange old book speculating ideas of what some of the pictures could mean since neither of them could read the parts that were written in such a strange language.
-And from what William could deter it wasn’t that of the Elven language or even that of the Sidhe which was another branching type of the Elven language, which could also be equally confusing when it came to understand the differences in both languages.
+Enya and Will spent time going over the strange old book speculating ideas of what some of the pictures could mean since neither of them could read the parts that were written in such an odd language.
+And from what Will could deter it wasn’t that of the Elven language or even that of the Sidhe, which could also be equally confusing when it came to understand the differences in both languages alone.

-But what held William’s attention the most were those who seemed to have their own form of magic that did not rely on any of the elements but the sole power of their soul.
-What’s more in some of the drawings depicted of these people where that some had markings inscribed on their skin to control their power.
+But what held Will’s attention the most were the people fighting back, those who seemed to have their own form of magic that did not rely on any of the elements but the sole power of their very soul.
+At least from what they could tell.
+Some of the drawings depicted of these people where some had markings inscribed on their skin to control their power.

-Yet there didn’t seem to be any other forms of information on these kinds of people besides the one in this strange old book.
+Yet there didn’t seem to be any other forms of information on these kinds of people besides the ones in this old book.

 A lot of this new information made Enya’s head spin, but in truth all that they could really do was speculate, since they were only children no one would take them for their word or that of a strange book that an unknown man was more than willing to part with.
 The strongest hypothesis that they did have was that someone who could control the elements, and ultimately the season of winter itself, was making the snow fall from the top of the mountain.
 But as for the reason behind it that was left unknown.

 The sun had begun to set making Enya realize just how much time had truly passed.
 “I need to return home.” she told him.
 “Before it gets dark and the temperature drops.”